sidney-eliot/3d-artists-handbook/content/notes/UV-Unwrapping.md

 When scaling make sure to always evenly scale along all axis

-# Things to Be Aware Of
+# Things to be Aware of
 - Not having objects transform scale set to 1 for all object on the same UV map, will result in size differences between UV islands when unwrapping
 - For baking only the low needs to be UV unwrapped